Depression. Causes, symptoms, treatment of the disease

 Personal disorganization

-Personal disintegration
+Personality disintegration

-Desintegration of personality
+Disintegration of personality

-From lat.
-Depressio - depression
+From Latin Depressio - depression

 Depression is a painful state of depression and lethargy mental activity; a state of frustration leading to anemia.